-The deal breaker for many people is the lack of support for media playing, especially media with Digital Rights Management (DRM).
+The deal-breaker for many people is the lack of support for media playing, especially media with Digital Rights Management (DRM).

 When Google signed licensing agreements with the likes of Netflix, it was very dependent on the hardware they used – many older computers don’t meet these requirements.

-Some of Google’s own services are not fully supported by the open source versions of Chromium.
+Some of Google’s own services are not fully supported by the open-source versions of Chromium.

 In Hang Outs, for example, the effects and screen sharing don’t function as they would on a Chromebook.
 Location services are not fully supported and any Android apps that are designed to work as a layer on top of Chrome OS don’t work in Chromium either.

 The integration of Google Docs with the file explorer is not as thorough as in Chrome OS.
-MS Office documents with extensions of .docx or .xlsx are not able to be opened in Docs in file manager, but rather have to be opened from in the Docs app itself.
+MS Office documents with extensions of .docx or .xlsx are not able to be opened in Docs in a file manager, but rather have to be opened from in the Docs app itself.

 Another major disadvantage of the CloudReady version of Chromium is in the way it handles updates.

 In general, the updates tend to be 12 to 18 weeks behind the official Google updates of Chrome.
-However, Neverware argue that this was a conscious decision to promote more stability, rather than have to deal with buggy new features as soon as they are released.
+However, Neverware argues that this was a conscious decision to promote more stability, rather than have to deal with buggy new features as soon as they are released.